dothe96/cosmic-backend/README.md

 ```
 With:
 * @value1: URI to connect to mongodb
-* @value2: Private key of the owner, who deploys the contracts.
+* @value2: Private key of the owner, who deploys the contracts

 ## Contact:
 * Phone: +84398190160